-For some rule changes, it is important to quantify some or all of the costs and benefits, because the potential costs of the change are high or the benefit-cost ratio is unclear.
-In those cases, if emissions reduction is one of the assessment criteria, we would quantify emission reduction benefits as part of the analysis, to help assess whether the rule change is in the interests of consumers overall.
+For some rule changes, the quantification of costs and benefits is both possible and relatively valuable (eg because the benefit-cost ratio is initially unclear).
+In those cases, if emissions reduction is one of the assessment criteria, we would quantify emission reduction benefits as part of the analysis.
+This will help us to assess whether the rule change is in the interests of consumers overall.

 We will quantify direct impacts of the rule on emissions and, where the analysis would be informative, indirect impacts of the rule on emissions.
-In deciding an assessment approach for emissions, we will consider whether the emissions component is likely to materially affect the overall assessment of the proposed rule, and whether the cost of undertaking the analysis would be reasonable in light of the potential benefits of the proposed rule.
+In deciding whether to use a qualitative or quantitative assessment approach for emissions, we will consider whether the emissions component is likely to materially affect the overall assessment of the proposed rule, and if so whether the cost of undertaking the analysis would be reasonable.